 Any bulbs that you won't be planting right away should be kept in a cool (40 to 50°F), dark place.
 A ventilated plastic bag will help to keep the bulbs from drying out.
 Paperwhites are sensitive to cold temperatures, so don't let the bulbs freeze.

-As the plants grow, turn the pot every few days to keep the foliage growing straight.
+As the plants grow, turn the pot every few days to keep the foliage upright.
 Bright light and relatively cool temperatures (60-65°F) will help the plants grow quickly without getting too tall.
 If the stems get too tall to support themselves, you can encircle the foliage with ribbon or string.

 Shop for paperwhite bulbs HERE.

 You may also be interested in reading: 6 Tips for Growing Paperwhites